nil-two/cdr/README.md

 This option takes precedence over `CDR_BASE`.

 ```
-# Use /etc/nginx to the base directry
+# Use /etc/nginx to the base directory
 cdr -b/etc/nginx

-# Use ./public to the base directry
+# Use ./public to the base directory
 cdr -bpublic
 ```